Amended January 10, 2023

 Vice-Chair.
-The principle duties of the vice chair shall be to discharge the duties of the chair in the event of the absence of the chair and to accept and discharge such special assignments as may be made by the chair.
+The principal duties of the vice chair shall be to discharge the duties of the chair in the event of the absence of the chair and to accept and discharge such special assignments as may be made by the chair.
 The vice chair assumes the duties of the chair after one year.

 Section 7.
 Vacancies

 Should the chair leave office during the term, the vice chair shall become acting chair, assuming the duties as stated in Section 6.
-Should the vice chair be unable to assume the duties of chair, a member of the SAC shall be appointed to the position of chair, by majority vote of the committee, for the remainder of the term.
+Should the vice chair be unable to assume the duties of chair, a member of SAC shall be appointed to the position of chair, by majority vote of the council, for the remainder of the term.

 When a seat is prematurely vacated within a division, ballots from the previous election (within the same division) will be examined.
 The nominee(s) receiving the next highest votes in said election shall be invited to fill the vacated seat(s).
 In the event the nominee(s) receiving the next highest votes results in a tie, the names of the nominees will be presented to SAC members to be voted upon.
 The nominee receiving the highest votes will be invited to fill the vacated seat(s).
 If it is determined that no person on the ballot can serve, a representative from the vacated division will be appointed by the VP over that division.
 The newly elected member will complete the vacated term.

-In the event both the chair and the acting chair leave office during the same term a special election of the SAC must be held and completed within 30 days of such occurrence.
+In the event both the chair and the acting chair leave office during the same term a special election of SAC must be held and completed within 30 days of such occurrence.
 The term of office of any person(s) elected in a special election will begin the day following the close of that election.

 Section 8.
 Absences